anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 *Fig 2. a gets [1]. b gets a. a[0] gets a[0] + 1.
 Maybe?*

 By that explanation, our first guess about what result we would see should have been correct.
-But instead, we see that the addition in step 2 seemed to affect both `a` and `b` at the same time.
+But instead, we saw that the addition in step 2 seemed to affect both `a` and `b` at the same time.

 ## Checking Whether Variables Can Refer to the Same Value

-How might it be that modifying a value in `a` also modifies a value in `b`.
+Let's consider how it might be that modifying a value in `a` also modifies a value in `b`.

 What if `a` and `b` actually refer to the same value?
-In this case, the same list.
+In this case, that would mean that `a` and `b` refer to the same list.
 Is there a way we can confirm this?

 ### The `id` Function

 Every value in Python is tracked by a unique identifier.
 We can ask Python what any value's identifier is by using the built in `id` function.
 We can think of this identifier as the _address_ of that value in the program.

->In the standard Python interpreter, these identifiers are more than just _like_ the address of the value, they actually _are_ the address of the value, stored in the memory of the computer!
+>In the standard Python interpreter, these identifiers are more than just _like_ the address of the value, they actually _are_ the address of the value, indicating where it's stored in the memory of the computer!

 The `id` function can be called on any value, such as `None`, `1`, `2`, `""`, `"dog"`, `"cat"`, `[]`, `{}`, really anything we can think of.
-Recalling our knowledge of how Python evaluates expressions, any expression that produces a value will also work, since the resulting value is what the `id` function will receive.
+Applying our knowledge of how Python evaluates expressions, any expression that produces a value will also work, since the resulting value is what the `id` function will receive.

 The full details of the [`id` function](https://docs.python.org/3/library/functions.html#id) are available in the official Python documentation.